Qt

 macOS

 Copy libcommon.a, libbase.a, libutil.a, libclient.a , and libmig_output.a into $$PWD/Crashpad/Libraries/MacOS.
-You'll need to link to versions of these libraries that were built to target either arm64 or x86_64 depending which architecture your build targets.
+You'll need to link to versions of these libraries that were built to target either arm64 or x86_64 depending on which architecture your build targets.
 You'll also need to link with the system libraries libbsm, AppKit.Framework, and Security.Framework.
 Add the following snippet to your project file to link with the aforementioned libraries:

 # Crashpad rules for MacOS